cakeio-unreal/cakeio-unreal.github.io/docs/core-api/async-io.md

     !!! note
         All CakeAsyncIO interfaces can be found in the following header:
         ```c++
-        #include "CakeIO/Async/CakeAsyncIO.h"
+        #include "Cake IO/Async/CakeAsyncIO.h"
         ```

-    It is important to understand that CakeAsyncIO is not meant to be the single solution for any asynchronous code involving CakeIO objects and interfaces.
+    It is important to understand that CakeAsyncIO is not meant to be the single solution for any asynchronous code involving Cake IO objects and interfaces.
 This is a key difference between the C++ and Blueprint APIs for CakeAsyncIO.
 Blueprint offers much less options to its users for asynchronous interactions, whereas asynchronous code in C++ is complicated and Unreal Engine offers many different approaches for asynchronous execution.
 Being a general purpose API it cannot meet every requirement for every user and thus developing your own implementation often can be the correct solution since it will give more control over error handling, performance, and other characteristics.
-Using the core CakeIO objects and interfaces in an asynchronous context is quite straightforward since the objects are lightweight and easy to pass by value.
+Using the core Cake IO objects and interfaces in an asynchronous context is quite straightforward since the objects are lightweight and easy to pass by value.
 The source code for CakeAsyncIO can also be viewed as a reference point when developing your own async implementations.

 === "Blueprint"
-    CakeIO provides async functionality in the form of latent Blueprint nodes.
+    Cake IO provides async functionality in the form of latent Blueprint nodes.
 As with any Blueprint latent node we can only use these nodes in event graphs:

     {{ bp_img_async('Async Node Example') }}